-Our model builds upon Bayesian factor analytical models (Jackman, 2009; Quinn, 2004), where the latent factors are the unobserved party positions on an ideological dimension.
+Our model builds upon Bayesian factor analytical models (Quinn 2004; Jackman 2009), where the latent factors are the unobserved party positions on an ideological dimension.
 We adopt a Bayesian perspective to incorporate a priori available information about the shape of the latent space systematically as priors.
 As recommended by Benoit and Laver (2012), we thus avoid an ad hoc, ex post facto interpretation of the estimated positions.
-Generally speaking, there are three important differences between our model and existing latent variable models for coded manifesto data: i) instead of assuming comparability of the manifesto data, we introduce two additional parameters to correct for biases that might arise from a priori incomparable data across countries and time, ii) we model the time dependency with Legendre polynomials rather than assuming that the factors (the latent party positions) are independent, and iii) instead of using the original coded manifesto data we follow Lowe et al. (2011) and transform the coded data first.
+Generally speaking, there are three important differences between our model and existing latent variable models for coded manifesto data: (1) instead of assuming comparability of the manifesto data, we introduce two additional parameters to correct for biases that might arise from a priori incomparable data across countries and time; (2) we model the time dependency with Legendre polynomials rather than assuming

-&lt;sup>2In the following we refer to the factor scores of the vanilla method as vanilla scores.
+$^{^{2}}$ In the following, we refer to the factor scores of the vanilla method as vanilla scores.